thephilgray/generate-random-chord-progression/README.md

 In the input with the label `Enter the number of chords per section (separated by a comma):`, they type `5` and press the enter/return key.

-Something like the following appears below the form as each chords is played in succession for ~1s:
+Something like the following appears below the form as each chords is played for ~1s, one after the other:

 ```
 C ------ A ------ F# ----- g ------ C